jeetsoni17/College-Management-System/README.md

 # College Management System

-A web-based portal for managing college operations, designed using PHP, MySQL, and Apache (LAMP stack).
+A web-based portal for managing college operations, designed using PHP, MySQL, and Apache.

 ## Features
 - Role-based login for admins, staff, and students.